-The 2021 FWD North Pole Marathon®, also known as the World's Coolest Marathon®, is organized by Runbuk Inc. in cooperation with Richard Donovan, Race Director.
-In addition to organizing the world's most northerly marathon, Runbuk Inc. organizes the world's most southerly marathon, the Antarctic Ice Marathon (TM).
+The North Pole Marathon®, also known as the World's Coolest Marathon®, is organized by Runbuk Inc. In addition to organizing the world's most northerly marathon, Runbuk Inc. organizes the world's most southerly marathon, the Antarctic Ice Marathon ™.

 Based in Burlingame, California, Runbuk works with a network of associate specialists, including the world's foremost polar logistics experts, to deliver world class running events.

 Runbuk's mission is to help athletes discover the world through exceptional running experiences.
 From deep inside the continent of Antarctica to the top of the world at the North Pole, or anywhere between, Runbuk can be found.

 It is Runbuk's belief that everybody is an athlete, regardless of how fast they are, how long they can run, their age, size or whether they have a disability.
 Runbuk relishes the opportunity of enabling all athletes to take on new challenges and expand boundaries.

 In addition to completing marathons in both the Arctic and Antarctic, Richard has participated in other extreme locations including the Sahara and Atacama Deserts, the Andes and Himalayan mountains and the Amazon Jungle.
 He has won races such as the Inca Trail Marathon, Himalayan 100-Mile Stage Race, Antarctic 100k, Everest Challenge Marathon and South Pole Marathon as well as representing Ireland as an international ultramarathon runner.